 A non-VHT and non-S1G STA that is addressed by an RTS frame or a VHT STA that is addressed by an RTS frame carried in a non-HT or non-HT duplicate PPDU that has a nonbandwidth signaling TA or a VHT STA that is addressed by an RTS frame in a format other than non-HT or non-HT duplicate behaves as follows:

-— If the NAV indicates idle, the STA shall respond with a CTS frame after a SIFS.
+— If the NAV indicates idle, the STA is not NSTR limited, the STA shall respond with a CTS frame after a SIFS.

+If all of the conditions in the previous paragraph are met, except that the STA is NSTR limited, then the STA may respond with the CTS frame as described in that paragraph.

 — Otherwise, the STA shall not respond with a CTS frame.